cjdbarlow/Part-One/README.md

 * **Appendices**
-Has a list of common abbreviations, definitions, graphs and equations you should know, and sample structures for SAQs.
+Includes the key definitions, graphs, and equations you should know, as well as sample structures for SAQs.

 ---